aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 The default retry policy tries for a minimum of 3 times and a maximum of 10 times

 A **dead letter queue** will send on an alarm based on a retry policy, where if the number of retries on processing a message surpasses some threshold, then send an alarm via SNS.

+### **types of lambdas**

+- **HTTPS lambdas**: you can create lambdas that are invokeable via an HTTP request by setting up the **function URL** for the lambda and choosing whether to make calling this require IAM authentication or not.
+	- **if IAM auth required**: users have to be identified into a user pool via cognito or be an IAM user of the account to trigger this lambda
+	- **if no auth required**: this lambda is completely free and public to the world to use.

 ## Containers with AWS